dmazerol/Expense-Tracker-Desktop-App/README.md

 Additional utilities that are provided include the ability to add more accounts/users, add/delete expense categories.
 This program will create a folder directory in your computer’s desktop directory, and will store databases, plots, queries and other files required to operate the program.

 A list of dependencies in the conda development environment is included in the repository.
-Furthermore, for those who may not wish to use python interpreter to use the application, a standalone executable (built using CXFreeze 6.6) is available for download (the file size is large!).
+To access the main program from the python interpreter of your choice, open and run the file titled "DM_expense_tracker_v1.0".
+No other .py files should be required to open/run to use the program as intended.
+Furthermore, for those who may not wish to use python interpreter to use the application, a standalone executable (built using CXFreeze 6.6) is available upon request (the file size is too large for upload to the repository).

-To use the standalone executable, download the zip folder titled "build.zip", extract the contents and open "DM_expense_tracker_v1.0.exe" to initiate the program.
-The program may take more than 30 seconds to load given the large file size and file dependencies required to run the standalone executable (all nested in the "lib" subfolder").